 This happens in libraries as well where we do minimal coughing to make the scene much more normal, something we witness in our everyday lives.

 The same phenomenon occurs in chess tournaments since the level of noise is much comparable to that of a common library.
-Here’s a short video of one of Magnus Carlsen’s games in the grand chess tour where the environment is really quiet:

 The mood is so silent that even the clock barely makes any noise, it is easy to imagine why one is tempted to make one.